kijy5428/linked-blog-starter-md/P/P__ Roadmaps.md

 - [ ] mermaid
 	- [ ] Flowchart
 	- [ ] how to use with LLM ??
+	- [ ] create flow chart from codes
 - [ ] Systeme architecture
 - [ ] docker
 - [ ] docker compose